2012 JPMorgan Chase trading loss: Trades

 On February 2, 2012, at the Harbor Investment Conference, speaking to an audience of investors, Boaz Weinstein recommended buying the Markit CDX North America Investment Grade Series 9 10-Year Index, CDX IG 9.
-This contract was a standardized credit derivative contract with an initial 10y maturity, maturing on 20th December 2017.
+This contract was a standardized credit derivative contract with an initial ten-year maturity, maturing on December 20, 2017.
 The price of the CDX IG index reflects the credit risk of an underlying basket of North American investment-grade companies.
 Weinstein had noticed this contract was an unusually cheap way to buy credit protection relative to other more liquid indices.
 It turned out that JPMorgan was shorting the index by making huge trades.
 JPMorgan's bet was that credit markets would strengthen; the index is based on 121 investment grade bonds issued by North American corporations.
 Investors who followed Weinstein's tip did poorly during the early months of 2012 as JPMorgan strongly supported its position.
-However, by May, after investors became concerned about the implications of the European financial crisis, the situation reversed and JPMorgan suffered large losses.
-In addition to Weinstein's Saba Capital Management, Blue Mountain Capital, BlueCrest Capital, Lucidus Capital Partners, CQS, III, and Hutchin Hill are hedge funds which are known to have benefited from taking the other side of the trade to JPMorgan.
+However, by May, after investors became concerned about the implications of the euro area crisis, the situation reversed and JPMorgan suffered large losses.
+In addition to Weinstein's Saba Capital Management, BlueMountain Capital, BlueCrest Capital, Lucidus Capital Partners, CQS, III, and Hutchin Hill are hedge funds which are known to have benefited from taking the other side of the trade to JPMorgan.
 A separate unit of JPMorgan was also on the winning side.

 The $6.2 billion loss came from three positions that partially offset one another.
 It occurred when the world's financial markets were in relative calm.
 Had quality spread curves twisted or worldwide economic distress been more pronounced the loss could have been much higher.

-The Financial Times "Alphaville" analysis suggests that these positions were not volatile enough to account for the full losses reported.
+The Financial Times column "Alphaville" analysis suggests that these positions were not volatile enough to account for the full losses reported.
 They suggest that other positions are likely involved as well.